Buying guide

 AI summary

-Buying your first home in New Zealand can be tricky.
-Avoid common mistakes like not setting a clear budget or preparing your financial documents in advance.
+Avoid costly mistakes when buying your first home in New Zealand.
+Start by setting a clear budget and preparing your financial documents for mortgage pre-approval.

 1. Not Knowing Your Budget